tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 **2. IFrames**

-If the iframe matches a cosmetic selector and has a valid src attribute, `processIFrame()` will be called.
-If the iFrame src and parent page have the same origin, `processIFrame()` will try to find images within the iFrame and handle them as above.
-If the iFrame is cross-domain, however, we cannot access the contents of the iFrame due to "Same Origin" security restrictions.
+If an iFrame matches a cosmetic selector and has a valid 'src' attribute, `processIFrame()` is called.
+If the iFrame's 'src' and parent page have the same origin, `processIFrame()` selects all images within the iFrame and handles them as above.
+If the iFrame is cross-domain, however, we will not be able to access its contents due to "Same Origin" security restrictions.
 In this case, we may need to manually create a new cosmetic filter for the element of interest _inside_ the  the iFrame (and add it to adnauseam.txt).

-If an iFrame is dynamically-generated, the `primeLocalIFrame()` function will attempt to inject the usual contentscripts into the iFrame.
-If the injection is successful, you will see a console message in the addon console as follows:
+If, on Chromium-based browsers, an iFrame is dynamically-generated, the `primeLocalIFrame()` function attempts to inject the usual contentscripts into the iFrame (this will happen automatically on Firefox).
+If the injection is successful, a console message in the addon console will read as follows:

   '[INJECT] Dynamic-iFrame: ' + request.parentUrl, request, tabId + '/' + frameId

-You can print out the pageStore object to find more information about the iFrame.
-For more details about the pageStore object, please refer to pageStore.js.
+You may inspect the pageStore object to find more information about the iFrame.
+For more details about the pageStore object, please refer to [pageStore.js](https://github.com/dhowe/AdNauseam/blob/master/src/js/pagestore.js).

-#####3.
-Other
+**3. Other**
 If an element matches a cosmetic filter but is NOT an image or IFrame, `process()` will search inside it for child elements of type image.
 If any images are found, they will be processed in the usual manner.
 After all these steps have completed, `process()` will finally check whether the element matches any text-ad filters

-#####4.
-Text-ad parsing
+**Text-ad parsing**

 `textAdParser.process() —> checkFilters() —> corresponding text handler`

-You can find everything about text-ad parsing in the file textads.js.
-If domain of the current page matches the adnauseam’s domain list(google, ask, aol, ddg, yahoo, bing), `checkFilters` will use the corresponding Text handler(domain specific) to process the text ad.
-Then in each handler, information of the title, text and site of the text-ad would be collected according to specific class name, and finally create an Ad in adnauseam.
-If anything fails in the process, you shall be able to see a failing message in the page console.
+All actions related to text-ad parsing occur within [textads.js](https://github.com/dhowe/AdNauseam/blob/master/src/js/adn/textads.js).
+If domain of the current page matches the AdNauseam's domain list (including Google, Ask, AOL, DuckDuckGo, Yahoo, Bing, etc.), `checkFilters` will invoke the corresponding handler function to process the text-ad.
+In each handler function, information including title, text and site of the Ad is collected according to specific selectors.
+Finally, if all is successful, an Ad will be created and passed to the addon core as usual.
+If anything fails in the process, an error message should appear in the page console.

 -----------
 ####How do I view AdNauseam-specific network events in the addon console?